PupilTong/CS611/TerminalUIEngine/readme.md

 ![](./readme/UIFactory.png)

 You need to use this `GameUIComponmentFactory` to generate your GameUIComponment.
-Instant your Model, ViewModel and View, then use the factory to generate your GameUIComponment.
+Instant your Model, ViewModel, and View, then use the factory to generate your GameUIComponment.

 ### ViewModel